corinnahaegele/SmartScope/Assembly/Fluorescence/README.md

-# Instructions for assembly of brightfield microscope
+# Instructions for assembly of fluorescence microscope

 Choose the parts as listed in the folders 5mm or 9mm.